Community Services for the Elderly Program (CSE)

-In May, 1979, the New York State Legislature enacted the Community Services for the Elderly Act as section 541 of Article 19-J of the Executive Law of New York State (now, New York State Elder Law, Article II, Title 1).
+In May, 1979, New York State enacted the Community Services for the Elderly Act as section 541 of Article 19-J of the Executive Law of New York State (now, New York State Elder Law, Article II, Title 1) based upon NYSOFA's assessment of these unmet needs.
 The Act established the Community Services for the Elderly (CSE) Program to:

 - Improve the ability of communities to assist elderly people who need help in order to remain in their homes and to participate in family and community life.